filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/ipc-agent/index.md

 Some users have reported issues trying to build the required images using Docker Desktop, if this is the case, try installing a version of [Docker engine](https://docs.docker.com/engine/install/#server) supported by your system.
 {{< /alert >}}

 With Docker installed, you can then `make install-infra` in the root of the `ipc-agent`.
-This make rule will clone the eudico repo, build the docker image that you need to run subnets, and install the infrastructure scripts in the `./bin` folder.
+This make rule will clone the Eudico repository, build the docker image that you need to run subnets, and install the infrastructure scripts in the `./bin` folder.
 In Unix-based systems, it is highly recommended to include your user inside the `docker` group to avoid having to run many of the commands from this tutorial using `sudo`.
 You can achieve this running the following commands:

 ```shell
 $ sudo usermod -aG docker $USER newgrp docker